Lord Williams's School: Drama Studio Fire

 On 30 June 2007 a fire broke out at the drama studio of the Lower School campus of Lord Williams School.
 The emergency services received a 999 call at 9.42pm although it is currently believed the fire had started at 8.30pm.

 65 fire fighters from across the county were able to control the blaze and stop it from destroying a neighbouring building with fire fighters from Thame, Wheatley, Watlington and Slade Park, as well as teams from Buckinghamshire Fire & Rescue coming from Aylesbury, Brill, Princes Risborough and Waddesdon attending the blaze.

 Causes

 Originally it was believed that arson was the cause but an electrical fire was not ruled out.
 However, in February 2008, a 23-year-old man called Craig Ford was found guilty of arson and sentenced to five years in prison.

 The Phoenix Project

 In early 2008, a project began to raise up to £1m in order to replace the drama studio with a new drama and dance studio, including a box office and permanent seating for the Thame Youth Theatre.

-Notable Old Tamensians

-Former pupils of the school are called Old Tamensians.